Indiana Children and Nature Network

 • Encourage natural playgrounds in your neighborhood

-• Start or join a family nature club
+• Start or join a family nature group

 • Go camping, canoeing, hiking, horseback riding, etc.